harrewarre/harrewijnen-net/src/wwwroot/content/start-with-small-stories.md

 {
-    "title": "It all starts with smaller stories", "slug": "start-with-small-stories"
+    "title": "It all starts with smaller stories", "slug": "start-with-small-stories",
     "summary": "Improve your development process by breaking down work into smaller pieces.", "tags": [
         "agility",
         "developer experience",
         "devex",
         "developer practices"
     ],
     "created": "2022-10-18"
 }

 ---

 # It all starts with smaller stories